Listen to an audio file of this tool.

 Now Is the Right Time!

-Underage drinking remains a temptation for our children/teens, and can have a major impact on their brain development.2 Surveys of Montana students reveal that 1 in 5 initiated alcohol use before the age of 13.1 Research also confirms that the younger a child/teen is when they begin to drink, the more likely they’ll be engaged in behaviors that harm themselves or others.
-Those individuals who began drinking before the age of fifteen were four times more likely to become dependent on alcohol at some point in their lives.3
+Underage drinking remains a temptation for children/teens and can have a major impact on their brain development.2 Surveys of Montana students reveal that one in five initiate alcohol use before the age of 13.1 Research also confirms that the younger a child/teen is when they begin to drink, the more likely they’ll engage in behaviors that harm themselves or others.
+Those individuals who begin drinking before the age of fifteen are four times more likely to become dependent on alcohol at some point in their lives.3

 Why Mixed Messages About Alcohol?

 Children/Teens receive numerous mixed messages about alcohol consumption and its place in their lives and in their communities.
 They may see commercials or alcohol products placed in a glamorous context in shows.
 They may encounter drunk adults at weddings, festivals, or concerts.
-Perhaps children/teens in those encounters view those others as having fun, or perhaps, they view them as scary and out of control.
-These outside messages, though they have an impact, are not as critical as the messages that you, your partner, and your immediate family and friends send through your actions to your child/teen about alcohol.
+Perhaps children/teens in these encounters view those others as having fun, or perhaps, they view them as scary and out of control.
+These outside messages, though they have an impact, are not as critical as the messages that you and your immediate family and friends send to your child/teen through your actions about alcohol.
 And, it’s never too late to become more fully aware of the messages your child/teen is receiving, their impacts, and how you can shape the messages you send going forward to promote healthy choices.

-Today, in the short term, discussing the role of alcohol can:
+Today, in the short term, promoting healthy choices about alcohol can

 - builds capacity to assert boundaries and establish healthy relationships;

 - cultivates healthy habits that will contribute to their ongoing emotional and mental wellbeing;

 - feels more competent with making responsible, well-informed decisions;

 - makes more conscious choices about their behaviors; and